 Social engineering is the main technique used in the majority of cyber-attacks around the world.
 It typically involves some form of psychological manipulation and is commonly used by cybercriminals to trick an unsuspecting user into sending them sensitive data, infect their computers with malware or open links to malicious websites.

 These scams prey on our trusting human nature and our inherent belief that people are good and their intentions are sincere.
 Unfortunately, this is not the case.
-These types of attacks are growing in scale and sophistication and represent a serious threat to the security of an organisation.

 To ensure that staff can identify and respond appropriately to these threats, it’s vital they receive regular Cyber Security Awareness training.
 Training employees once a year on Cyber Security is simply not enough to equip them to deal with these continually evolving scams.
 Security policies could be become useless unless organisations have a thorough and continual way of monitoring Cyber Security compliance.